Abdulgafaar/feature_plus/README.md

 Type the address in a browser **http://localhost:8000/features/** (then replace 8000 with the port you specified if you used a custom port)
 * Adding a Feature: Use the form to add new features
-* Editing a Feature: Click on the feature name to edit the feature
+* Editing a Feature: Click on the feature's name to edit the feature
 * Deleting a Feature: Click on the Delete link beside each feature

 Testing